What Is Mat Foundation?

 Advantage and Disadvantage of Mat Slab Foundation:

-It has many advantages or disadvantages that are below-
+It has many advantages and disadvantages are as follows.

 Advantage of Mat Slab Foundation: